 This experimental, multilayered film uses Zeki Müren, Turkey’s most celebrated singer and modern day queer icon, as a prism to explore the country’s internal contradictions, from its founding as a modern, secular nation to the current crisis.
 Zeki, “Turkey’s Liberace,” was a chameleon-like figure.
 He expertly used his celebrity to navigate society—allowing audiences to see in him only what they wanted to see.
 The film deconstructs how myths are made and consumed, as it provides a window onto Turkey, a nation existing between the worlds of the east and of the west while belonging to neither.

-A Prince From Outer Space: Zeki Müren is a participant of the 2018 Diversity Fellows Initiative.
+A Prince From Outer Space: Zeki Müren participated in the 2018 Diversity Fellows Initiative (past program).

 ABOUT THE DIRECTOR